UrbsLab/STREAMLINE/README.md

 * Collects run-time information on each phase of the pipeline and for the training of each ML algorithm model.
 * For each dataset, Kruskall-Wallis and subsequent pairwise Mann-Whitney U-Tests evaluates statistical significance of ML algorithm modeling performance differences for all metrics.
 * The same statistical tests (Kruskall-Wallis and Mann-Whitney U-Test) are conducted comparing datasets using the best performing modeling algorithm (for a given metric and dataset).
+* Outputs boxplots comparing performance of multiple datasets analyzed either across CV runs of a single algorithm and metric, or across average for each algorithm for a single metric.
 * A formatted PDF report is automatically generated giving a snapshot of all key pipeline results.
 * A script is included to apply all trained (and 'pickled') models to an external replication dataset to further evaluate model generalizability.
 This script (1) conducts an exploratory analysis of the new dataset, (2) uses the same scaling, imputation, and feature subsets determined from n-fold cv training, yielding 'n' versions of the replication dataset to be applied to the respective models, (3) applies and evaluates all models with these respective versions of the replication data, (4) outputs the same set of aforementioned boxplots, ROC, and PRC plots, and (5) automatically generates a new, formatted PDF report summarizing these applied results.
+* A collection of `UsefulNotebooks` described in the next section offers even more functionality following the initial pipeline run.

 ***
 # Do Even More with STREAMLINE
-The STREAMLINE repository includes a folder called 'UsefulNotebooks'.
+The STREAMLINE repository includes a folder called `UsefulNotebooks`.
 This set of notebooks are designed to operate on a previously run STREAMLINE experiment output folder.
 They open this folder and generate additional materials outside of the main analysis pipeline.
 We review these notebooks below:
-1. AccessingPickledMetricsAndPredictionProbabilities.ipynb: Gives a demonstration of how users can easily access all pickled metrics from the analysis, and also generates new files within respective 'model_evaluation' folders including case (i.e. class 1) probabilities for all testing data instances for each model.
+1. `AccessingPickledMetricsAndPredictionProbabilities.ipynb`: Gives a demonstration of how users can easily access all pickled metrics from the analysis, and also generates new files within respective `model_evaluation` folders including case (i.e. class 1) probabilities for all testing data instances for each model.
-2. CompositeFeatureImportancePlots.ipynb: Offers users the ability to regenerate composite feature importance plots to their own specifications for publication.
+2. `CompositeFeatureImportancePlots.ipynb`: Offers users the ability to regenerate composite feature importance plots to their own specifications for publication.
-3. GenerateModelFeatureImportanceHeatmap.ipynb: Allows users to generate a web-based interactive heatmap illustrating model feature importance ranks across all ML algorithms.
+3. `GenerateModelFeatureImportanceHeatmap.ipynb`: Allows users to generate a web-based interactive heatmap illustrating model feature importance ranks across all ML algorithms.
-4. ModelDecisionThresholdTestEval.ipynb: Allows users to recalculate all testing evaluation metrics for models using an alternative decision threshold.
+4. `ModelDecisionThresholdTestEval.ipynb`: Allows users to recalculate all testing evaluation metrics for models using an alternative decision threshold.
-5. ModelDecisionThresholdTrainEval.ipynb: Allows users to view and/or recalculate all training evaluation metrics for models using an alternative decision threshold.
+5. `ModelDecisionThresholdTrainEval.ipynb`: Allows users to view and/or recalculate all training evaluation metrics for models using an alternative decision threshold.
-6. ModelDecisionThresholdView.ipynb: Allows users to generate an interactive slider within Jupyter Notebook to examine the impact of different decision thresholds on a given model trained by the pipeline.
+6. `ModelDecisionThresholdView.ipynb`: Allows users to generate an interactive slider within Jupyter Notebook to examine the impact of different decision thresholds on a given model trained by the pipeline.
-7. ModelViz_DT_GP.ipynb: Allows users to generate directly interpretable visualizations of any decision tree or genetic programming models trained by the pipeline.
+7. `ModelViz_DT_GP.ipynb`: Allows users to generate directly interpretable visualizations of any decision tree or genetic programming models trained by the pipeline.
-8. ReportingAppliedPredictionProbabilities.ipynb: Allows users to recalculate all testing evaluation metrics for models using an alternative decision threshold (on the applied, rather than original 'target' datasets).
+8. `ReportingAppliedPredictionProbabilities.ipynb`: Allows users to recalculate all testing evaluation metrics for models using an alternative decision threshold (on the applied, rather than original 'target' datasets).
-9. ROC_PRC_Plots.ipynb: Offers users the ability to regenerate ROC and PRC Plots to their own specifications for publication.
+9. `ROC_PRC_Plots.ipynb`: Offers users the ability to regenerate ROC and PRC Plots to their own specifications for publication.

 ***
 # Demonstration data
-Included with this pipeline is a folder named 'DemoData' including two small datasets used as a demonstration of pipeline efficacy.
+Included with this pipeline is a folder named `DemoData` including two small datasets used as a demonstration of pipeline efficacy.
 New users can easily run the included jupyter notebook 'as-is', and it will be run automatically on these datasets.
-The first dataset 'hcc-data_example.csv' is the Hepatocellular Carcinoma (HCC) dataset taken from the UCI Machine Learning repository.
+The first dataset `hcc-data_example.csv` is the Hepatocellular Carcinoma (HCC) dataset taken from the UCI Machine Learning repository.
 It includes 165 instances, 49 fetaures, and a binary class label.
 It also includes a mix of categorical and numeric features, about 10% missing values, and class imbalance, i.e. 63 deceased (class = 1), and 102 surived (class 0).
-To illustrate how STREAMLINE can be applied to more than one dataset at once, we created a second dataset from this HCC dataset called 'hcc-data_example_no_covariates.csv', which is the same as the first but we have removed two covariates, i.e. Age at Diagnosis, and Gender.
+To illustrate how STREAMLINE can be applied to more than one dataset at once, we created a second dataset from this HCC dataset called `hcc-data_example_no_covariates.csv`, which is the same as the first but we have removed two covariates, i.e. `Age at Diagnosis`, and `Gender`.

-Furthermore, to demonstrate how STREAMLINE-trained models may be applied to new data in the future through the phase 9 'ApplyModel' we have simply added a copy of 'hcc-data_example.csv', renamed as 'hcc-data_example_rep.csv' to the folder 'DemoRepData'.
-While this is not a true replication dataset (as none was available for this example) it does illustrate the functionality of 'ApplyModel'.
-Since the cross validation (CV)-trained models are being applied to all of the original target data, the 'ApplyModel' results in this demonstration are predictably overfit.
+Furthermore, to demonstrate how STREAMLINE-trained models may be applied to new data in the future through the phase 9 `ApplyModel.py` we have simply added a copy of `hcc-data_example.csv`, renamed as `hcc-data_example_rep.csv` to the folder `DemoRepData`.
+While this is not a true replication dataset (as none was available for this example) it does illustrate the functionality of `ApplyModel`.
+Since the cross validation (CV)-trained models are being applied to all of the original target data, the `ApplyModel.py` results in this demonstration are predictably overfit.
 When applying trained models to a true replication dataset model prediction performance is generally expected to be as good or less well performing than the individual testing evaluations completed for each CV model.

 ***
 # Troubleshooting

 ## Rerunning a failed modeling job
-If for some reason a ModelJob.py job fails, or must be stopped because it's taking much longer than expected, we have implemented a run parameter (-r) in ModelMain.py allowing the user to only rerun those failed/stopped jobs rather than the entire modeling phase.
-After using -c to confirm that some jobs have not completed, the user can instead use the -r command to search for missing jobs and rerun them.
+If for some reason a `ModelJob.py` job fails, or must be stopped because it's taking much longer than expected, we have implemented a run parameter `-r` in `ModelMain.py` allowing the user to only rerun those failed/stopped jobs rather than the entire modeling phase.
+After using `-c` to confirm that some jobs have not completed, the user can instead use the `-r` command to search for missing jobs and rerun them.
 Note that a new random seed or a more limited hyperparameter range may be needed for a specific modeling algorithm to resolve job failures or overly long runs (see below).

 ## Unending modeling jobs
 One known issue is that the Optuna hyperparameter optimization does not have a way to kill a specific hyperparameter trial during optimization.
-The 'timeout' option does not set a global time limit for hyperparameter optimization, i.e. it won't stop a trial in progress once it's started.
-The result is that if a specific hyperparameter combination takes a very long time to run, that job will run indefinitely despite going past the 'timeout' setting.
+The `timeout` option does not set a global time limit for hyperparameter optimization, i.e. it won't stop a trial in progress once it's started.
+The result is that if a specific hyperparameter combination takes a very long time to run, that job will run indefinitely despite going past the `timeout` setting.
 There are currently two recommended ways to address this.

-First, try to kill the given job(s) and use the -r command for ModelMain.py.
+1. Try to kill the given job(s) and use the `-r` command for `ModelMain.py`.
 When using this command, a different random seed will automatically which can resolve the run completion, but will impact perfect reproducibility of the results.

-Second, go into the code in ModelJob.py and limit the hyperparameter ranges specified (or do this directly in the jupyter notebook if running from there).
-Specifically eliminate possible hyperparameter combinations that might lead the hyperparameter sweep to run for a very long time (i.e. way beyond the 'timeout' parameter).
+2. Go into the code in `ModelJob.py` and limit the hyperparameter ranges specified (or do this directly in the jupyter notebook if running from there).
+Specifically eliminate possible hyperparameter combinations that might lead the hyperparameter sweep to run for a very long time (i.e. way beyond the `timeout` parameter).

 ***
 # Development notes